Whole vs Term Life Insurance Guide 2023

 The third difference between the two is that with whole life insurance, the premiums are usually the same throughout the entire policy duration.

-In term life insurance, on the other hand, there are three options you can choose from – you can opt for your policy to be increasing, decreasing or level.
+On the other hand, in term life insurance, you have three options: you can opt for your policy to be increasing, decreasing, or level.

 What does this mean?

-If your term life insurance is increasing, your premiums will start low, and every year, they will start getting higher – the same goes for the sum your beneficiaries will receive.
+If your term life insurance is increasing, your premiums will start low and increase every year—the same goes for the sum your beneficiaries will receive.

 If your term life insurance is level, then the premiums you pay and the lump sum will stay the same.
 Finally, your monthly premiums and the death benefit will decrease yearly if you have decreasing life insurance.